microsoft/promptflow/src/promptflow-core/README.md

 For those seeking a **minimal** dependency to execute a flow in serving or cloud run scenarios, installing this package alone will suffice.

-However, if you require the full capabilities of the `devkit` to simplify the usage of flow, connection, and run in local devlopment lifecycle, please install the complete package using `pip install promptflow`.
+However, if you require the full capabilities of the `devkit` to simplify the usage of flow, connection, and run in local development lifecycle, please install the complete package using `pip install promptflow`.

 # Release History